mircokroon/minecraft-world-downloader/README.md

 Additional settings can be changed in the other tabs of the settings window.

+If you run into any problems, check the [FAQ](https://github.com/mircokroon/minecraft-world-downloader/wiki/FAQ) page for some common issues.

 ### Commandline
 [Download](https://github.com/mircokroon/minecraft-world-downloader/releases/latest/download/world-downloader.jar) the cross-platform `world-downloader.jar` and run it using the commandline: